MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/awards-and-recognition/use.md

 ---
 title: Use the Awards and Recognition App or Copilot
-description: Take a look at what it's like to use the Awards and Recognition App and Copilot.
+description: See what it's like to use the Awards and Recognition App or Copilot.
 author: tverhasselt
 ms.author: thoverh
 ms.reviewer: ellenwehrle
 ms.topic: how-to
-ms.date: 08/20/2024
+ms.date: 08/21/2024
 ms.custom: bap-template
 ms.service: power-platform
 ms.subservice: solution-templates